vivianeko-unity/Shader-Prewarming/README.md

 2. **Maintenance**:
    - Enable `DEBUG_SHADER_PRECOMPILER` and make a development build
    - Run the game to log shader compilations without prewarming (to avoid adding variants that are not needed anymore)
    - Up To data Variants are logged to player log file
+   - Copy the content into the shaders log file (it will automatically clean and analyze the file)
 3. **Processing Phase**:
-   - Use "Tools/Shader Variants Processor" in Unity Editor
-   - Or let it run automatically during build
+   - It will analyze and regenerate the updated ShaderVariantCollection on the next build (manual option to update the svc if needed: Tools/Shader Variants Processor)
    - Parses the log file
    - Filters variants based on settings
    - Updates the ShaderVariantCollection